 On Feb 6th, supporters of the Wet’suwet’en marched through Vancouver’s Downtown Eastside before blocking three entrances to the Port of Vancouver.

-Early in the morning on Feb 6th, the RCMP launched their long anticipated raid on Wet’suwet’en land defenders.
+Early in the morning on February 6, the RCMP launched their long-anticipated raid on Wet’suwet’en land defenders.
 The time has come for supporters to rise up and #ShutDownCanada.

-Over the last decade, the Unist’ot’en clan of the Wet’suwet’en nation have been re-occupying their traditional territories and defending their lands and waters from industry.
-We caught up with the Gidimt’en and Likht’samisyu clans who have also been building on their respective territories.
+Over the last decade, The Unist’ot’en clan have been defending their lands and water from industry.
+We caught up with the Gidimt’en and Likht’samisyu clans who have also been building on their territories.

 Trouble #21 episode takes a deep dive into anti-colonial struggles in Turtle Island and in Palestine.